microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/bookingstaffmember-update.md

 ---
 title: "Update bookingstaffmember"
-description: "Update the properties of a bookingStaffMember in the specified bookingbusiness." ms.localizationpriority: medium
+description: "Update the properties of a bookingStaffMember in the specified bookingBusiness." ms.localizationpriority: medium
 author: "arvindmicrosoft"
 ms.prod: "bookings"